shubhamchdhary/TileClipper/README.md

 ```

 ### 4) Downloading Dataset
 Download the dataset (.zip file approximately 38G) available on [Zenodo](https://doi.org/10.5281/zenodo.11179900).
-Unzip the compressed the file in the current directory.
-Once done there should be a `videos/` directory having all the necessary pre-processed dataset to reproduce the results.
+Unzip the compressed file in the current directory.
+Once done, there should be a `videos/` directory having all the necessary pre-processed datasets to reproduce the results.
 The extracted folder contains the videos from AICC, DETRAC, and OurRec datasets.
-Due to privacy concerns we have not made the Others and Live Deployment videos public.
-For evaluation on these videos, we've provided serialized pickle files with video filesizes.
+Due to privacy concerns, we have not made the Others and Live Deployment videos public.
+For evaluation on these videos, we've provided serialized pickle files with video filesizes. *NOTE: We have only provided a subset of videos (raw and processed) relevant to TileClipper.
+The whole dataset can be downloaded from the original source.*

 ### 5) Running TileClipper on a sample video
 TileClipper operates on tiled videos.
 The `videos/` folder contains a `TestDataset/` folder with a sample video to validate TileClipper.
 Run TileClipper on it as: